 According to the wiring diagram, the yellow wire (GE) is the signal input from the crankshaft position sensor and is located at pin 29 of connector X60005.
 We will back probe the wire at the connector to attempt to acquire a signal.

 The crankshaft position sensor is a hall-effect sensor, which provides a digital on/off signal, and should produce a square wave signal while the engine is running.
 The quickest and most precise way to test the signal is with an oscilloscope.
-If you do not have access to an oscilloscope, you can use a digital multimeter with some degree of cfertainty.
+If you do not have access to an oscilloscope, you can use a digital multimeter with some degree of certainty.
 We will cover digital multimeter testing later.

 IThe vehicle may need to be taken for a test drive in order to duplicate the symptoms.
 In this case, it is suspected that the crank signal cuts out wen the engine is at operating temperature.
 With the engine running, the scope reveals that the signal is stuck at exactly 0 volts, there is no square wave signal as expected.
 This indicates that the signal is somehow shorted to ground.
 We will need to access the sensor connector for further testing.

-Remove the four T45 Torx bolts connecting the tension strut to the bulkhead and shock towers, and remove the tension strut out of the way for better access to the crankshaft sensor .
+Remove the four T45 Torx bolts connecting the tension strut to the bulkhead and shock towers, and remove the tension strut out of the way for better access to the crankshaft sensor.

-The crank sensor is located at the rear of the engine, on the lower left hand side, just below the starter motor.
+The crank sensor is located at the rear of the engine, on the lower left-hand side, just below the starter motor.
 On the E60 chassis, with the N54 engine, we can access the sensor with relatively minimal disassembly.
 It’s a tight fit, but the sensor is accessible while working from underneath the hood.
-The location is the same on the N52 and N55 engines, and depending on the chassis, more or less components may need to be removed in order to gain access.
+The location is the same on the N52 and N55 engines, and depending on the chassis, more or fewer components may need to be removed in order to gain access.
 For instance, on the N52 engine, you may need to remove the intake manifold in order to get to the sensor.